Have you ever hosted a yard sale with dismal sales? You made a dollar per hour for your efforts. No fun.

 - Free delivery!
 If you have several large items to sell, another way to differentiate yourself is to find a couple of volunteers with trucks who wouldn't mind delivering items — for free — after the sale.

-- ?
-Recruit your neighbors!
+- Partner with your neighbors!
 Neighborhood garage sales attract tons more customers, so talk to your neighbors and spread the word ahead of time to arrange multiple sales.
 Find out what your neighbors are selling and offer to refer your customers to them.
 Or, better yet, hold your garage sale during an established entire-neighborhood garage sale day.

 - Offer free lemonade, cookies, or even just ice water.
 Most garage sales are held on hot days so a jug of watery lemonade or refreshing ice water is a nice gift for your customers.
 Don't forget that visiting pets get thirsty too.